Courses Primarily for First and Second Year Students

 CHEM 350-3 Advanced Laboratory 3

 Introduction to current problems in nanoscale science and technology; hands-on experience with nanoscale characterization tools and bench-top nanoscale experiments.
 With laboratory.
-Prerequisite: 103 (C- or better) or 172.
+Prerequisite: 103 and 123 or 172 and 182 (C- or better).

 Participation in approved industrial work experience away from the campus.
 No credit; no tuition.
 Prerequisite: consent of department.